flock-community/wirespec/README.md

   .enable(SerializationFeature.WRITE_ENUMS_USING_TO_STRING)
 ```

-## Release process
+## Releases
-A release can be made using github the UI.
+A release can be made using GitHub the UI.
 Go to https://github.com/flock-community/wirespec/releases/new

 ![release](images/release.png)